hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [11:39:58](#0hsLgTU0Gmn99a6l_xKuS1asUnDEz7kuJQI0dW-eIZc) <hiiamboris (NOT THIS ONE)>:
-Read it as "kick something so it starts moving" Ì†ΩÌ∏â
+Read it as "kick something so it starts moving" üòâ

 [11:40:44](#0CNXTNH12Ep0ZqLrAIhbBpths0_nm2LjlvlVUpDdXOc) <hiiamboris (NOT THIS ONE)>:
-Like a rusty car Ì†ΩÌ∏â
+Like a rusty car üòâ

 [12:59:26](#JLODdydwJWmDKNvpjOWHQi0WPGeN8XLJdmqZ0J0pUco) <planetsizecpu (Jose Luis)>:
 Good news! much encouragement @TheRedTeam